arvigeus/AZ-204/Topics/Graph.md

 Include standard and custom HTTP types.
 Certain APIs might need extra headers in requests.
 Mandatory headers like the `request-id` are always returned by Microsoft Graph, and certain headers, like `Retry-After` during throttling or `Location` for long-running operations, are specific to certain APIs or features.

+**Evolvable enumerations**: By default, a GET operation returns only known (existing) members for properties.
+Adding members to existing enumerations can break applications already using these enums.
+You can opt in to receive all members by using an HTTP `Prefer` request header.

 ## Query Microsoft Graph by using REST

 [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer)